 The Game Commission aids in the utilization of irregular shaped areas by furnishing various species of young vines, shrubs, and trees that provide food and cover for wildlife, including insect-devouring birds that are beneficial to farmers.

 The Game Commission may cut woodland borders and hedgerows to remove shade from the farmer's cropland, prevent tree roots from competing with field crops for the available moisture and plant nutrients, and provide immediate cover for wildlife.

 The Pennsylvania Landowner Liability Act encourages landowners to make their property available to the public for recreational purposes such as hunting by limiting their liability toward persons entering thereon for such purposes.

 Present Game Commission policies provide for new agreements to be accepted from landowners or tenants in all areas of the state.
 If you own at least 50 acres of undeveloped property anywhere in Pennsylvania, the Game Commission has a program that will help you protect your land and manage the wildlife that inhabits it.
 Remember, good farm and forest management practices and wildlife conservation go hand-in-hand.

-Further information on the program may be obtained from your local Wildlife Conservation Officer, six region offices, or by writing: Pennsylvania Game Commission, Bureau of Wildlife Habitat Management, 2001 Elmerton Avenue, Harrisburg, PA 17110-9797.
+Further information on the program may be obtained from your local State Game Warden, six region offices, or by writing: Pennsylvania Game Commission, Bureau of Wildlife Habitat Management, 2001 Elmerton Avenue, Harrisburg, PA 17110-9797.